-The Student Evaluation and Appeals Review Committee (SEARC) reviews student appeals related to remediation, promotion, dismissal, which have already had an AAC Appeal (see 5.e.
+The Student Evaluation and Appeals Review Committee (SEARC) reviews student appeals from the decisions of the AAC related to promotion or disciplinary action which have already had an AAC Appeal (see 5.e.
 Policy for Grading and Grade Appeals in Courses and Clerkships).
 There are various rules governing appeals (see 5.g.
 Rules Concerning Appeals).
-The SEARC is advisory to the Dean.
+The SEARC is advisory to the Dean, who will make the final decision regarding any appeal to SEARC.